Should I buy a new or used car?

 Nearly new cars will have covered up to a few thousand miles.
 Not enough to have any impact on their appeal or driveability, but enough to take that 'new car' feeling away.
 For some buyers, that's reason enough to avoid them.
-Others will appreciate the fact that the running-in chores and glitches will have been sorted.
+Others will appreciate the fact the saving they represent over buying new.

 It's important to confirm the build date of a pre-registered car with the dealer before you commit to its purchase.
 You might think you're buying a 2016 car, but it could actually be a 2015 model.
 This will obviously hit its value when it comes to sell it on.